 Last but not least, we haven’t been going to work.
 As well as giving us routine and in many cases something to get up for, it provides many small and insignificant but comforting social interactions.
 (It also gives us Corona virus at present!)

 This has made me think about older age and how I’d like to live in future.
 In my 50s now, I’ll soon be in my 60s and if I can’t travel and see friends, how will it be?
 My home, the space, facilities and people I share it with will be even more important than now.

 On a positive, when we’re not talking about the big C word then conversations have roamed around the question of how would like to live and what could be better in the world.
-This has been fueled by hours and hours reading stories on the BBC and other news related platforms, but also some forward-thinking and hopefully believable media platforms, like Yes Magazine (Independent Journalism – with a The World We Want Special), Reasons to be Cheerful (Founded by David Byrne of talking Heads fame), CNN (What is happening in the US) and the FT online (What business is worrying about.
+This has been fueled by hours and hours reading stories on the BBC and other news related platforms.
+There is some good forward-thinking, and hopefully believable media platforms, like Yes Magazine (Independent Journalism – with a The World We Want Special).
+Then there is Reasons to be Cheerful (Founded by David Byrne of talking Heads fame), CNN of course (What is happening in the US) and the FT online (What business is worrying about) will all grow.

 With whoever we are sharing a space we will have noticed all of their personal habits and repeated behaviour at close quarters.
 Undoubtedly there would have been some things that we have noticed for the first time and as anyone who shares knows, small things can irritate over time.
 See our previous article about ‘nobody is perfect.

 We may have talked about our finances and noticed our spending habits more than usual.
 Money is a little tighter and in June may become even more so as companies approach the end of the Furlough scheme and have hard decisions to make.

 In such an economic situation, renting and sharing accommodation makes more sense than ever.
 More people will be forced to do it rather than choose to.
 We had better get good at it, because as I have long-predicted, it will become the norm in future.